datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 In this section, we'll learn to use the SELECT statement.
 This is the basic building block of most T-SQL queries.
 SELECT statements do exactly what they say - they specify the information we want to retrieve from the tables in our database.
-Before we go further, let's take a look at what we mean by a database, and how they are structured.
+Before we go further, let's take a look at what we mean by a database, and how a database is structured.

-Before we go further, it might help to have a look at

 ---